 Tropes associated with MICHIKA:

-- Bitch in Sheep's Clothing: She acts nice, but only to fit in out of a sense of duty than anything else.
+- Bitch in Sheep's Clothing: She acts nice and approachable, but more to fit in out of a sense of duty than anything else.

 - Hopeless with Tech: Clumsiness with the interface early on is what caused her name to be written in capslock.

 - Peer Pressure Makes You Evil: Discussed.
 As her relationship with Dragun moves on, she confesses to him that trying to act approachable when she's not that type unnerves her and those closest to her end up suffering her stressed self.

 - Real Name as an Alias: As a novice on game launch, she wrote her name for her avatar.